API 661 AIR COOLER

 Our worldwide workers and engineers are dedicated to the design and manufacture of air coolers according to the latest and highest standards in order to meet the toughest operational requirements of our customers.

-Moreover, D’HONDT THERMAL SOLUTION can offer an international network of products and services with factories/workshops in France, South Korea, Saudi Arabia and Russia.
+Moreover, D’HONDT THERMAL SOLUTIONS can offer an international network of products and services with factories/workshops in France, South Korea, Saudi Arabia and Russia.
 We are a major international air cooler manufacturer with a local presence.
 All our shops meet the same level of expectations and standards allowing us to handle very large, multi- plant locations projects to suit our customer needs and delivery times.

 The principle of operation is very simple: